 U.S. District Court, Southern District of New York

 U.S. District Court, District of Delaware

-Lee was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
-Lee has been recognized by Best Lawyers since 2018.
+Lee was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Lee has been listed in Best Lawyers since 2018.